-By John Adam Wasowicz, author of Slaters Lane
+By John Adam Wasowicz

 Four years ago, I turned 65 and the youngest of our children was entering his final year of college.
-I turned to my wife and said I was finally going to finish the book I worked on the past 30 years.
+I turned to my wife and said I was finally going to finish the book I worked on for the past 30 years.
 ‘Go for it,’ she said.
 And I did.
 Since then, I published three mysteries and am finishing the fourth in the series.

-I like to say I started with paper in a typewriter and finished in the cloud.
+I like to say I started with paper on a typewriter and finished in the cloud.
 It’s true.
 I started with an obsolete technology — a typewriter — and I finished on a keyboard with a manuscript stored in the cloud.

 Writing and publishing the book was the fulfillment of a life’s dream.
 But that wasn’t the best part.
-Along the way, I discovered worlds I didn’t know existed and explored incredible relationships with fellow writers, book lovers, and the entrepreneurs who run indie bookstores.
+Along the way, I discovered worlds I didn’t know existed and explored incredible relationships with fellow writers, book lovers, and entrepreneurs who run indie bookstores.
 It was like setting sail for one destination and ending up in a paradise that was beyond expectation.

 If you’re like me and have an unfinished book in your mind, I’m living proof you can do it.
 Here are a few lessons I learned along the way I’d like to share with you.